tytn9197/MyRewards/README.md

 This project is a React Native mobile application that provides list of rewards and list of collected rewards.
 It's built using the latest React Native 0.83 and follows modern development practices.

+Additional time was required to add tests and further polish the code to ensure better quality and stability.

 ## Prerequisites

 Before you begin, ensure you have the following installed: